hanabi/hanabi.github.io/Reference.md

 ### A Trash Flowchart

 There are a lot of different moves that involve cluing trash.
 [Here is a handy flowchart](https://raw.githubusercontent.com/Zamiell/hanabi-conventions/master/flowcharts/cluing_trash_flowchart.png) for determining the difference between the different types of special moves that touch trash.
-(The flowchart contains some strategies that have not been covered yet, but the three most important moves to understand are the *Trash Chop Move*, the *Trash Bluff*, and the *Trash Pull*.)
+(The flowchart contains some strategies that have not been covered yet, but the three most important moves to understand are the *Trash Chop Move*, the *Trash Finesse/Bluff*, and the *Trash Push*.)

 ### The Out-of-Order Finesse (Triple O / OOO / O.O.O.)